conCatenateAbdul/WriteOps-studio/docs/Api-style-guide/intro.md

 # The API Style Guide Cookbook

 Welcome to the **API Style Guide Cookbook**.
 We treat our API as a product, not just a technical byproduct.
 This guide serves as the single source of truth for designing consistent, predictable, and human-friendly RESTful APIs.
+## How to use this guide

+This guide helps API designers and writers make consistent, predictable APIs.
+Use the three sections as you design or review an API:

+- **Foundations** — naming, data types, and basic constraints.
+- **Interactions** — request methods, response codes, and semantics.
+- **Recipes** — implementation patterns like pagination, error handling, and versioning.

 ## Why Consistency Matters
 When developers consume our API, they shouldn't have to guess.
 If they learn how to filter a list of `users`, they should intuitively know how to filter a list of `products`.
 Consistency reduces cognitive load and speeds up integration.